root-project/root/proof/doc/confman/TDataSetManagerAliEn.md

     > inefficient.
 It also conflicts with the preferred method, which is
     > to stage data asynchronously using the [stager
     > daemon](http://afdsmgrd.googlecode.com/).

+#### Force cache refresh

+If the cached information for a certain AliEn file catalog query is wrong, it is possible to force querying the catalog again by using the keyword `ForceUpdate`:

+    Data;ForceUpdate;Period=LHC10h;Variant=AOD086;Run=130831-130833;Pass=pass1

 ### Staging requests